 Examining Unconscious Bias

-ICAN’s newest program cultivates leaders who are advocate, become aware to their biases + blindspots, facilitate change and consciously practice inclusive leadership.
+ICAN’s newest program cultivates leaders who are advocates, become aware to their biases + blindspots, facilitate change, foster equity and consciously practice inclusive leadership.
 The next series of this 4-session open enrollment program will begin November 9.
-To learn how this program can also be brought internally to your organization as a custom program, contact firstname.lastname@example.org
+To learn how this program can also be brought internally to your organization as a custom program, contact email@example.com

 Examining Unconscious Bias